dagster-io/dagster/docs/docs-beta/docs/guides/non-python.md

 ## Step 3: Send and receive data from the script

-To send context to your script or emit events back to Dagster, you can use environment variables provided by the `PipesSubprocessClient`.
+To send context to your script or emit events back to Dagster, you can use the `PIPES_DATA` environment variable expected by `dagster_pipes.PipesEnvParamsLoader`.

-- `DAGSTER_PIPES_CONTEXT` - Input context
-- `DAGSTER_PIPES_MESSAGES` - Output context

 Create a new file with the following helper functions that read the environment variables, decode the data, and write messages back to Dagster: